PejLab/LaDDR/README.md

 latent-rna setup
 ```

 This must be run before running the Snakemake pipeline.
 It generates a table of gene information and a table of exon regions extracted from the gene annotation GTF file specified in the config file.
-It filters genes to include only those with `gene_biotype`/`gene_type` of  "protein_coding", and assigns genes to batches so that the binning, coverage processing, and model fitting steps can be run in batches for parallelization and to reduce memory.
+It filters genes to include only those with `gene_biotype`/`gene_type` of  "protein_coding" or "lncRNA", and assigns genes to batches so that the binning, coverage processing, and model fitting steps can be run in batches for parallelization and to reduce memory.

 For certain adaptive binning methods, including the default method, this step also computes a cumulative variance threshold used in each batch of the binning step to produce the desired number of bins.